-There are no directed Chinook demonstration fisheries in the Fraser River due to conservation concerns for Fraser Chinook stocks.
-If the pre-season forecast for Fall 41 Chinook is below the escapement benchmark, retention of Chinook will not be permitted during Chum-directed fisheries.
+There are no directed Chinook demonstration fisheries in the Fraser River due to conservation concerns for Fraser River Chinook stocks.
+As the pre-season forecast for Fall 41 Chinook is well below the escapement goal, retention of Chinook will not be permitted during Chum-directed fisheries.